jackrabbit72380/Ho4kmmm/common/H3EK/tags/levels/multi/cryotech/readme.md

 Cryotech City is a Versitile Elite training ground Capable of hosting big team battle simulations with up to 16 players & large veachales

-eaach team gets there own beach.
+each team gets there own beach.

 It also fetures a lake with a cental battle bunker area for hosting smaller battles.